 A request by the counties to allow the counties and the districts to combine their rates has been approved by the USDOE, so long as the combined totals by all recipients of the funds do not exceed the amount allowable under the program legislation/regulations.
 Effective July 1, 2007, each district (excluding ARP districts) can now use a combined indirect cost rate against their grant projects.
 For example, if a district has an approved indirect cost rate of 3.89 percent and the county has a rate of 0.25 percent, the combined rate would be 4.14 percent.
 If both the county and district have approved indirect cost rates, the combined rate will be reflected on the application, amendment, and completion report's maximum allowable indirect cost rate line item.
-It is the district's responsibility to include the county's indirect cost rate when budgeting their indirect cost rate, the district should contact the program area to determine if some costs could be recorded in the Support Services Administration/Other Expenses line item instead of the indirect costs line item.
+It is the district's responsibility to include the county's indirect cost rate when budgeting their indirect cost amount.
+If the combined indirect cost rate for the district and the county would exceed the allowable indirect cost rate, the district should contact the program area to determine if some costs could be recorded in the Support Services Administration/Other Expenses line item instead of the indirect costs line item.